IPA.CONF(5) IPA.CONF(5)

 and does not update the value of the limit parameter in the

-To help understand how exactly an arbitrary limit works, let's write
+To help to understand how exactly an arbitrary limit works, let's draw

 +--------------+--> Restart (Tstart)